stivale/stivale/STIVALE2.md

 LME is enabled (`EFER`).
 If the stivale2 header tag for 5-level paging is present, then, if available, 5-level paging is enabled (LA57 bit in `cr4`).
+If PMRs are requested, then, the NX bit will be enabled (NX bit in `EFER`).

 The A20 gate is opened.